By Jon Stiffler PTA/Sports Center Manager

 Joint Pain Overview

 Joint pain can be caused by any injury or condition affecting any of the ligaments, bursae, or tendons surrounding the joint.
-It can also occur naturally as people age, and may be affected by their level of physical activity.
+Also, it can occur naturally as people age, and may be affected by their level of physical activity.
 It can be linked to arthritis, bursitis, and muscle pain.
 No matter what causes the joint pain can be very bothersome.

 The intensity of pain ranges from mild to severe.
 You may only experience it after certain activities, or it can start to limit movement, and make the ability to bear weight painful.